-Prevention of abusive head trauma focuses on reducing child abuse, maltreatment and increasing education.
+Prevention of abusive head trauma focuses on reducing child abuse, maltreatment, and increasing education.
 This includes public service announcements, pamphlets, and brochures.
 Education is also focused on family resource centers and home visit programs, particularly in high-risk homes, e.g., young parents living in poverty.
 These programs can include mental and social services.
 Before discharge from the hospital, new parents should be instructed in the danger of shaking a child.
-Healthcare providers in pediatric offices and the emergency department must be trained and educated in identify parents at high risk of infant abuse.
+Healthcare providers in pediatric offices and the emergency department must be trained and educated to identify parents at high risk of infant abuse.
 Parents need to be taught coping skills to deal with crying and the danger of shaking a baby with an undeveloped brain.

 Abusive head trauma is a preventable problem and a major societal challenge.
 Two national health initiatives are described below.